-A streaming_concatenation (as specified in the syntax above) shall be used either as the target of an assignment, or as the source of an assignment, or as the operand of a bit-stream cast.
+A streaming_concatenation (as specified in the syntax above) shall be used either as the target of an assignment, or as the source of an assignment, or as the operand of a bit-stream cast, or as a stream_expression in another streaming_concatenation.
 Use of streaming_concatenation as the target of an assignment, and the associated unpack operation, is described in sub-clause 11.4.15.3 below.